jmittendo/planet-patch-classifier/docs/satellite-datasets.md

 Both Akatsuki and Venus Express / VMC datasets consist of corresponding pairs of image and geometry files that can be linked together via their file names (and also via their relative paths inside the dataset directories).
 It is possible that an image file in the online archive does not have a corresponding geometry file.
-In that case it should be removed from the local dataset.
+In that case it must be removed from the local dataset.

 ### 'X' Symbols and '...'